Reunited with Mushy

 As mentioned previously, Hove has an abundance of fine eateries.
 Danny’s is our favourite Chinese in the whole of Brighton and Hove!
 Luckily for us, they deliver!
 When we are housesitting in Hove, we inevitably treat ourselves.
 Another favourite is Hove Tandoori, just around the corner from our present housesit, which serves delicious Indian cuisine.

-Mexican Los Amigos was probably the first restaurant we went to in Hove many years ago.
-It is still going strong all these years later.
 Just along the road from us is the renowned Ginger Pig where we celebrated Ku’s Birthday last year with a delicious brunch.
 Other top choices for eating out in Hove include Planet India, Lemongrass and cutting-edge Etch.